The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 \subsection{The Main Categories of Tables}

-There are 4 main types of tables within the PSPS database, these are Fundamental Data Product tables, Observational Metadata tables, Derived Data Product tables, and System Metadata tables.
-Fundamental Data Product tables can be categorized into either Object Tables (summarized in Section~\ref{sec:schemaobject} or Detection Tables (summarized in Section~\ref{sec:schemadetections}.
+There are 4 main types of tables within the PSPS database: Fundamental Data Product tables, Observational Metadata tables, Derived Data Product tables, and System Metadata tables (see also Section~\ref{sec:overview}).
+Fundamental Data Product tables can be categorized into either Object Tables (summarized in Section~\ref{sec:schemaobject}) or Detection Tables (summarized in Section~\ref{sec:schemadetections}).
 Object tables contain basic information on each source in the sky, including the mean photometric and astrometric information.
 Detection tables contain photometric and astrometric information on the individual exposures.
 Detection tables contain detections from individual exposures ({\em Detection}), stacked images ({\em Stack*} tables), Forced {\em warp} images ({\em forcedWarp*} tables) that contain forced photometry of individual exposures using positional knowledge of sources detected on {\em stacked images}, {\em Difference Images} ({\em stack} - individual exposures).
 Observational Metadata contains information about the different data products and how they are mapped to the individual exposures.
 Observational Metadata tables are summarized in Sections~\ref{sec:schemadetections}.
 Derived Data Products will come later and are not described in this paper.
-System Metadata tables are summarized in Section~\ref{sec:schemameta}, they contain hardwired information about the PSPS, this includes tables about flags, filters, tessellations and other useful metadata that is fixed.
+System Metadata tables are summarized in Section~\ref{sec:schemameta}; they contain hardwired information about the PSPS, including tables about flags, filters, tessellations and other useful fixed metadata.

-This section will start by briefly describing the System Metadata tables (Section~\ref{sec:schemameta}), followed by Object tables (Section~\ref{sec:schemaobject}.
+This section will start by briefly describing the System Metadata tables (Section~\ref{sec:schemameta}), followed by Object tables (Section~\ref{sec:schemaobject}).
 The Detection tables (Section~\ref{sec:schemadetections}) are organized by stage of IPP processing and contain a mix of Fundamental Data Product tables and Observational Metadata tables as this seemed the more natural way to organize this part of the schema.